We love maps because they help us see the world, but every map, index, or directory goes out of date the moment we make it.

 - Established co-op projects, including WMRCC Durham, Stocksy and Up&Go.

-- Projects with potential for co-op conversions, including Meetup and Groupmuse.
+- Projects exploring co-op conversion, including Meetup and Groupmuse.

 The other 40% of participants joined groups of allies, people supporting the practitioners:

-- Ecosystem players, funders, and advocates, including the Indonesian Consortium for Cooperative Innovation and AmbitioUS.
+- Ecosystem players, funders, and advocates, including the Indonesian Consortium for Cooperative Innovation and AmbitioUS, and CoopsUK.

 - Collaborators like consultants to technologists, including the IDRC and Sarapis.

-- Academics and other researchers, including Leiden University, CICOPA, and Data & Society.
+- Academics and researchers, including Leiden University, CICOPA, and Data & Society.

 - Virtually 100% of participants were familiar with modern technology platforms and concepts.
-Around 20% work directly in building digital technology, and another 15% do work in contexts where that technology currently not central to day-to-day operations.
+Around 20% work directly in building digital technology (e.g., technologists), and another 15% do work in contexts where that technology currently not central to day-to-day operations (e.g., facilitators).

 A lot of people who helped make the session possible were not in the room.
 The first draft of the facilitation plan revolved around the idea of “crawl, walk, run,” a helpful, interactive way to introduce the concept of mapping our community.
-I am grateful for the advice I received on workshops, mapping, and mapping workshops from Andrea Hill, Eric Knudtson, Devin Balkind, Oliver Sylvester-Bradley, John Evans, and Zara Serabian-Arthur, in addition to Trebor, Michael, Cheryl, and Ned.
-Thanks and credit also goes to Sonja Novkovic and Karen Miner for sharing new curriculum from the International Centre for Co-operative Management at Saint Mary’s University that I adapted for the first two exercises.
+I am grateful for the advice I received on workshops, mapping, and mapping workshops from Andrea Hill, Eric Knudtson, Devin Balkind, Oliver Sylvester-Bradley, John Evans/Code-Operative, and Zara Serabian-Arthur/Meerkat Media, in addition to Trebor, Michael, Cheryl, and Ned.
+Thanks and credit also goes to Sonja Novkovic and Karen Miner for sharing their new curriculum from the International Centre for Co-operative Management at Saint Mary’s University, which I adapted for the first two exercises.

-The people who I believe deserve the most appreciation are the co-facilitators who were very much in the room: Ela Kagel, Eric Theise, Julia Jong, Louis Cousin, Daniel Sauter, Vica Rogers, Michael Bass, Nazia Roushan, Manuella Bosch, Nga Nguyen, Byers, Travis Higgins, and Olivera Marjanovic.
-Through emails and video calls, we came together as a team and helped develop a final draft of the plan.
+The people who I believe deserve the most appreciation are the co-facilitators in the room: Ela Kagel/supermarkt, Eric Theise, Julia Jong, Louis Cousin/Startin’blox, Daniel Sauter/Parsons Data Visualization, Vica Rogers/Co-operatives UK, Michael Bass, Nazia Roushan/POCAA, Manuela Bosch, Nga Nguyen, Byers/CoopsSC, Travis Higgins/coonecta.me, and Olivera Marjanovic/University of Technology Sydney.
+Through emails and video calls, we came together to develop a final draft of the plan.
 Then, we helped bring it to life.

 The rest of this story summarizes how the session went, what we learned from the experience, and what’s next in the process of co-designing some kind of map/index.